jeromeslash83/Apps/Pomodoro Timer Google Extension/readme.md

-Sure, here is a readme for a Pomodoro timer Google extension with a to-do list:

 # Introduction
 This is a Pomodoro timer Google extension that helps you stay focused and productive.
 It has a built-in to-do list so you can easily keep track of your tasks.